biojava/biojava.github.io/wiki/GSoC:AAPropertiesComputation.md

     -   However, many does not pass assertEquals due to precision problem.
 -   Added Javadoc for Constraints.java and PeptideProperties.java

+### June 3 - Current (Week 6)

+-   Removed Java docs from repository.
+-   Slightly modified current adaptor methods to allow user to decide on the number of decimal places required for their usage
+-   Added adaptor methods with default decimal places
+-   All JUnit test cases passes now.

 Skype call notes
 ----------------